robertangeles/repo-ai-prompts/write-human-essay-seo-pg.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay with a maximum of {{WORD_COUNT}} words about the content provided using the instructions above in British English.
+- Output a full, humanised, publish-ready essay with a maximum of {{WORD_COUNT}} words about the content provided using the instructions above in British English.
 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
-- Write unique, non-commodity content that fulfills people's needs.
+- Write unique, non-commodity, humanised content that fulfills people's needs.
 - The essay will use an active voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.